-But this one at least explores some kind of an explanation for one of the biggest Never Answered Questions in the Potterverse.
+However, this one at least explores some kind of an explanation for one of the biggest Never Answered Questions in the Potterverse.

 Evidently so far as Rowling is concerned, this is a question that has no answer.
 Or, at any rate, what she gives us instead of an answer sounds more to me like an excuse.

-Since this is by way of being a companion piece to ‘The Changeling Hypothesis’ above, I have no intention of deleting it even though it is hosed.
-And for that matter, it isn’t conclusively hosed.
+Since this is by way of being a companion piece to ‘The Changeling Hypothesis’ above, I have no intention of deleting it even though it is completely hosed.
+And for that matter, it still isn’t conclusively hosed.
 For the most part Rowling simply ignored the issue.
-But you still should’t expect a lot of parity with DHs if you choose to read further.
+But you should’t expect a lot of parity with DHs if you choose to read further.

 Even when the first draft of this piece was written (Easter weekend, 2005), I admit there was no certainty that Ms. Rowling was going to choose to go here.
 But all of the major elements were in place for it, and given the most likely deployment of some of the basic types of elements already hinted at in the text of the series, as it then stood, it was difficult not to feel as if one was obliged to at least consider the possibility.

 And, no, I was not talking about Snape’s true loyalties or whether Miss Granger was going to reappear at the end of the summer having finally gotten a decent haircut and a makeover, and proceed to give her fans a definitive answer to the ’shipping wars.

 (Although I certainly was drifting toward my final conclusion regarding the first of these questions, and the second was more or less definitively answered over the course of HBP after all.)